msannslee/cmuwork/govdebt.md

 ## Highlighted Countries
 <div class="flourish-embed flourish-chart" data-src="visualisation/5290969"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I wanted to zoom in on US, UK, Canada, Germany and Japan because they have high influence in the world.
-I wanted to also highlight India and China but the data wasnt available.
+Also, there are to many countries and they data can be seen above and below.
+I wanted to also include India and China but the data wasnt available.
 The data was manipulated to show countries on the y-axis for a better comparison over time.
 The x-axis shows the years and I thought it was redundant to use the label the axis with the word year.
-Instead of including a legend, I incorpated the name of the countries on the lines themselves.
-I chose to highlight US in a dark color, and use faint colors for the other countries.
+Instead of including a legend, I incorporated the name of the countries on the lines themselves.
+I chose to highlight US in blue to make it pop out,while using faint colors for the other countries.
 I wanted to use all grey but then the data would be lost.
 I lightened the grid lines and I wanted to make them more spread out but I couldnt figure that out.

 ## Florish